 This project is led by Dr Elisa Sampson Vera Tudela.
 RadioVoz enables students to produce a series of radio programmes that tell compelling stories.
 Students act as storytellers and radio producers, pitching stories that have at their heart the vast multilingual and multicultural spaces of the Hispanic and Lusophone worlds but which are resolutely local – told from the UK and from London specifically.

-Initially, interviews with speakers of Spanish and Portuguese are envisaged, bringing to light uniquely Iberian life stories told from a perspective not usually heard in Anglo-centric news and media in the UK.
+Interviews with speakers of Spanish and Portuguese bring to light uniquely Iberian life stories told from a perspective not usually heard in Anglo-centric news and media in the UK.

 Taking advantage of in-house technology (KCL Radio) to produce, distribute and exchange stories, the students build a multilingual portfolio of materials (audio, transcripts and translations and supporting materials) that can also be used in teaching.